 The best SDRs are able to make good use of the multitude of task management apps out there.
-So they need to be able to understand how to effectively utilize the organizational tools you give them.
+So they need to be able to understand how to utilize the organizational tools you give them effectively.

 You’ll quickly find that your most organized SDRs will also be the most valuable.
-If they’re able to recall conversations and reveal notes when your salespeople ask for them, they could be the difference between losing and closing a deal.
+If they can recall conversations and reveal notes when your salespeople ask for them, they could be the difference between losing and closing a deal.

 Diverse software experience

 While your SDRs definitely don’t have to be software experts, they do have to be able to make the most of the sales tools you make available to them.
 These tools could range from your CRM and call dialers to plugins and email management software.

 If your SDR is capable of effectively using these tools, they’ll definitely be able to work more accurately and efficiently.
 In other words, your salespeople will consistently be provided with qualified leads.
 If your CDRs perform well, you can really elevate the mood of your sales reps.

 Confidence and endurance

 As your sales reps try to make contact with your qualified leads, they’ll inevitably face a lot of rejection.
 Their phone calls will go unanswered, and their emails won’t be opened.
 Eventually, they could start feeling a little hopeless.

 Many believe they can handle rejection well, but constant rejection eventually tests anyone’s endurance.
 So, it’s important for your SDRs to have personalities and mindsets that will make them view this rejection in the most constructive manner possible.

 The best SDRs exhibit confidence and endurance.
 They don’t let the small knocks get them down, even if they come one after another.
 They’re able to pick themselves back up and get the best results possible for your business.